N6REJ/mod_julianclock/README.md

 JulianClock
 ========
-A live-clock based on Javascript and PHP.
+A live-clock based on Javascript for Joomla 3. while this may run on Joomla 2.5 no support is given for such.
-By using PHP together with Javascript this clock will display the Julian Date as used by Astronomers.

 Source Time is fixed on UTC